mink0/lambda-gorunner/README.md

 It will try to connect and execute list of given ssh commands on `EC2` instances in current AWS account without stopping on errors.
 The `stdout` outputs will be stored and returned in the resulting response.

-The intended use case of this tool is to collect facts from ssh commands execution on large scale of instances.
+The intended use case for this tool is to collect facts from ssh commands execution on large scale of instances.
 Lamdas are cheap, but there is a duration limit for them (up to 15 minutes), so function should be fast and be able to spawn multiple SSH sessions in parallel.
 Sessions number is controlled by `MAX_SESSIONS` variable.
 Ssh session connection timeouts are controlled by `TIMEOUT` variable.

 Lambda function deploy is provided by [serverless](https://serverless.com/) framework.